Bryce Meredith

-Bryce Robert Meredith (born April 30, 1995) is an American professional mixed martial artist, former freestyle and graduated folkstyle wrestler who currently competes in the bantamweight division of Bellator MMA.
+Bryce Robert Meredith (born April 29, 1995) is an American professional mixed martial artist, former freestyle and graduated folkstyle wrestler who currently competes in the bantamweight division.
+He has previously competed for Bellator MMA.
 In college, where he competed at 141 pounds, he was a three–time NCAA Division I All–American and the 2018 Big 12 Conference champion out of the University of Wyoming.

 Wrestling career

 High school

 Meredith attended Cheyenne Central High School in the state of Wyoming.
-He went on to become a four–time state (WHSAA) champion with a record of 123 wins and 8 defeats.
-He was also a four–time NHSCA All–American and was ranked amongst the top–100 recruits in the country.
+He went on to become a four-time state (WHSAA) champion with a record of 123 wins and 8 defeats.
+He was also a four-time NHSCA All-American and was ranked amongst the top-100 recruits in the country.

 University

 NC State

 Meredith then committed to North Carolina State University as a class of 2014 recruit.
-He competed for just one season as a Wolfpack at 133 pounds ('14-'15) and compiled 15 wins and 6 losses during regular season, but was not on the starting lineup for the NCAA championships.
+He competed for just one season as a Wolfpack at 133 pounds (14'-15') and compiled 15 wins and 6 losses during regular season, but was not on the starting lineup for the NCAA championships.